Richard O'Kane: Post-war appointments

 In the years following World War II, O'Kane served with the Pacific Reserve Fleet as commanding officer of the submarine tender USS Pelias, testified at Japanese war crimes trials, was executive officer of the submarine tender USS Nereus and was Commander, Submarine Division 32 (ComSubDiv 32).
 He was a student at the Armed Forces Staff College in 1950–51 and was subsequently assigned to the Submarine School at New London, Connecticut, initially as an instructor and, in 1952–53, as the commanding officer.

 Promoted to the rank of captain in July 1953, O'Kane commanded the submarine tender USS Sperry until June 1954 and then became Commander, Submarine Squadron Seven (ComSubRon 7).
 Following studies at the Naval War College in 1955–56, he served in Washington, D.C., with the Ship Characteristics Board.
 O'Kane retired from active duty in July 1957 and, on the basis of his extensive combat record and under the tombstone promotion rule in effect at the time, was simultaneously advanced to the rank of rear admiral on the Retired List.

 Later life and legacy

-O'Kane died of pneumonia in Petaluma, California, at age 83.
-O'Kane and his wife Ernestine (1912–2008) are buried at Arlington National Cemetery, in Arlington, Virginia.
+O'Kane died of pneumonia, on February 16, 1994 in Petaluma, California, at age 83.
+O'Kane and his wife Ernestine are buried at Arlington National Cemetery, in Arlington, Virginia.

 In 1998, the Arleigh Burke-class destroyer USS O'Kane (DDG-77) was named in his honor.

 The O'Kane Cribbage board

+The O'Kane Cribbage board has a storied history that dates back to World War II, during Kane's service aboard the USS Wahoo, under the command of LtCmdr Morton.
+In 1943, as the submarine headed to the Yellow Sea, Morton and O'Kane took out a cribbage board to calm tensions onboard.
+Morton dealt O'Kane a perfect 29, and that night, the Wahoo sank two Japanese freighters.
+A few days later, Morton dealt O'Kane a 28-point hand, and in the next two days, the Wahoo sunk three freighters.
+When O'Kane became commander of the USS Tang, it subsequently broke the record for most ships sunk in a patrol.
+So began the lore of the lucky O'Kane Cribbage board.
+The original cribbage board was lost when the USS Tang was sunk in 1944.
+In 1957, the "O'Kane Cribbage Board" was given to Admiral O'Kane by his crew from USS Tang (SS-563) to replace the lost board.